By Jim Joyce, CEO & Co-Founder of HealthBeacon and Dr. Zara Fullerton Kinsella, Medical Science Liaison for HealthBeacon

 “I gave them a smile, they gave me one back, so I gave them another”– Unknown

-Our history with the question, “Should it smile?”, goes back to our earliest prototype, the way our technology works is that each time a patient uses the HealthBeacon device by disposing of their used injection into the HealthBeacon the device smiles at you through the LCD screen.
+Our history with the question, “Should it smile?”, goes back to our earliest prototype.
+Since the beginning, each time a patient disposes of their used injection into the HealthBeacon Smart Sharps Bin, the device smiles at you through the LCD screen.

 I was recently at a lecture hosted by the Euronext Stock Exchange, where Dermot Crowley, Deputy CEO of the hotel group, Dalata, paused for a moment to talk about the importance of guests being greeted by smiling staff at each of their hotels.
 He stated that the first thing he notices is whether the staff smile.
 It is a critical moment when a guest walks into our hotels, they may be tired from travel or disorientated and being welcomed with a smile can make all the difference.

 So why the debate on whether to include a smile?
 What’s the counterpoint?
 You’re not taking something seriously and healthcare is serious?
 You’re not being authentic in your smile?
 Once a European pharmaceutical executive told me I was being “too American” and the smile might be considered condescending, “it won’t work here, we just don’t smile that much.”